krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 - Named ordering (`foo^, foo^2, foo^3`): returns the first, second, and third bundles from the end with the given name.
 - You can refer to a range of bundles: `^1-3` resolves to `^1 ^2 ^3`.
+- In the worksheet interface, if you press 'u', then this will paste the UUID of the current bundle into the command.
+This is a very convenient way of mixing command-line and graphical interfaces.

 In practice, `^` and `^2` are used frequently because future operations tend to depend on the bundles you just created.